vipulnaik/diet-exercise-health/events/2025/2025-09-10-blood-tests.md

 Berkeley Bowl on the way back, the cautionary note about heavy weights as well as the dew/rain that happened briefly while I was en route made me change my mind.

+## Later events

+### Removal of bandage

+I removed the cotton and tie at around 8:28 PM, which was about 9 hours 20 minutes after the blood draw.
+After examining the wound, I decided that there was no need for a replacement bandage.